AndreiTsN/blog/posts/rust/2024-02-03-array-and-vec-in-rust-iteration-ownership-and-performance.md

 By understanding these differences, we can optimize Rust programs for better performance and memory efficiency!

 2.1.
-Iterating over Arrays
+Iterating over Arrays and Vectors

 Next, let's consider an interesting aspect of iterating over these structures.

-Let's start with an array.
+2.1.
+Let's start with Arrays.

 In Rust, there are several ways to iterate over arrays ([T; N]), each with its own characteristics.

 2.1.1 Iterating by Value (for i in arr)